iamrk04/NaturalLanguageProcessing/README.md

 Install the required dependencies by running `pip install -r requirements.txt`.

 ## Usage
-The [notebooks](./notebooks/) directory contains a set of Jupyter notebooks that demonstrate the functionality of the DataEntryAssistant repository.
+The [notebooks](./notebooks/) directory contains a set of Jupyter notebooks that demonstrate the functionality of the NaturalLanguageProcessing repository.
 The notebooks are organized by topic and can be run in any order.
 The notebooks are designed to be self-contained and can be run independently of each other.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
 See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information.